puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   MIGRATE4_EQUALITY_TYPE_MISMATCH.
 For other type mismatches review the logic for what was intended and make adjustments accordingly.

-** MIGRATE4_AMBIGUOUS_NUMBER (PUP-4129) **:

-  This migration check helps with unquoted numbers where strings are intended.

-  A common construct is to use values like `'01'`, `'02'` for ordering of resources.
-It is also a common mistake to enter them as bare word numbers e.g. `01`, `02`.
-The difference between 3.x and 4.x is that 3.x treats all bare word numbers as strings (unless arithmetic is performed on them which produces numbers), whereas 4.x treats numbers as numbers from the start.
-The consequence in manifests using ordering is that 1, 100, 1000 comes before 2, 200, and 2000 because the ordering converts the numbers back to strings without the leading zero.

-  In 4.x. the leading zero means that the value is an octal number.

-  The migration checker logs a warning for every occurrence of octal, and hex numbers with the issue code MIGRATE4_AMBIGUOUS_NUMBER in order to be able to find all places where the value is used for ordering.

-  To fix these issues, review each occurrence and quote the values that represent "ordering", or file mode (since file mode is a string value in 4.x).

-** MIGRATE4_AMBIGUOUS_FLOAT (PUP-4129) **

-  This migration check helps with unquoted floating point numbers where strings are intended.

-  Floating point values for arithmetic are not very commonly used in puppet.
-When seeing something like `3.14`, it is most likely a version number string, and not someone doing calculations with PI.

-  The migration checker logs a warning for every occurrence of floating point numbers with the issue code MIGRATE4_AMBIGUOUS_FLOAT in order to be able to find all places where a string may be intended.

-** Significant White Space/ MIGRATE4_ARRAY_LAST_IN_BLOCK (PUP-4128) **:

-  In 4.x. a white space between a value and a `[´ means that the ´[´ signals the start of an Array instead of being the start of an "at-index/key" operation.
-In 3.x. white space is not significant.
-Most such places will lead to errors, but there are corner cases - like in the example below:

-    if true {
-      $a = File ['foo']
-    }

-  Here 4.x will assign `File` (a resource type) to `$a` and then produce an array containing the string `'foo'`.

-  The migration checker logs a warning with the issue code MIGRATE4_ARRAY_LAST_IN_BLOCK for such occurrences.

-  To fix this, simply remove the white space.

 ** MIGRATE4_REVIEW_IN_EXPRESSION (PUP-4130) **: